Mara-Li/Knitting-bot/README.md

 A bot that help you to add user to a thread, to keep the thread always visible for everyone, and without pinging them!

 > **Note**
-> The user added to the thread need to have the permission to see it.
+> The user added to the thread needs to have the permission to see it.

 The bot will automatically add user to a thread when:
 - A user join the server and have the permission to see the thread